YakivBrychuk/love-running/README.md

 ## Codeanywhere Reminders

-To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere, in the terminal, type:
+To run a frontend (HTML, CSS, Javascript only),, application in Codeanywhere, in the terminal, type:

 `python3 -m http.server`